HOW TO: ski north BC to tap northern snow, stoke and soul

 Smithers BC

-A 20-minute drive up from the town of Smithers you'll find the epic northern paradise of Hudson Bay Mountain at a base elevation of 1142 metres.
-A total of 36 runs spill out from the four lifts (one chair, two t-bars and a rope handle two), including one run that will take you right back into town for apres!
+A 20-minute drive up from the town of Smithers you'll find Hudson Bay Mountain at a base elevation of 1142 metres.
+A total of 44 runs spill out from the four lifts (one chair, two t-bars and a rope handle two), including one run that will take you right back into town for après!

-Local tips: Claire Challen is a sponsored Rossignol skier and instructor based in Smithers.
-Her unbridled enthusiasm flows through everything, including her love for sharing winter in her home base.
+Local tips: Claire Challen (pictured, above left) is a sponsored Rossignol skier and instructor based in Smithers.

-Here's her advice: "Head right when you get off the chairlift, look for someone who knows where they are going and you’ll be sure to find some secret snow stashes."
+"Head right when you get off the chairlift, look for someone who knows where they are going and you’ll be sure to find some secret snow stashes," she advises.

 You can read more of Challen's tips to skiing Smithers here.

-Where to stay: Ski & Stay in Smithers has all the best deals and intel on accommodations
+Where to stay Ski & Stay in Smithers

-More winter activities in Smithers: try fatbiking, snowshoeing or cross-country skiing on Smithers' ample trails, or skating and sleigh rides for a quintessential winter outing
+More winter activities in Smithers try fatbiking, snowshoeing or cross-country skiing or skating and sleigh rides to round out your trip

-For more info check out the Tourism Smithers website, or grab this SnowSeekers' Guide to scoring the #SmithersVibe.
+For more info check out the Smithers on skinorthbc.com

 Powder King Mountain Resort